 Research the idea of homeschooling your children.
 There are hundreds of sites online that can help you determine is right for both you and your children.
 It may seem to be a pain to learn as much as you can about it, but it’s important so that you understand well ahead of time whether it’s something you can handle.

 Be sure your child is able to have a distraction-free, quiet environment for study and learning.
 Select a place that is removed from the areas in which your child typically plays.
-Ideally, the school area would have built-in storage to keep your child’s supplies.
-However, a box works fine if built-in storage is not available.
+Make sure there is enough space to store supplies when not in use.

 Now that you are well versed in homeschooling basics, you should feel ready to start setting up your classroom.
 Your learning needs to continue in order for your children to continue learning.
 Your kids needs are in your hands.…